 The head entity in conjunction with other members of the tax-consolidation group has entered into a tax funding arrangement which sets out the funding obligations of members of the tax-consolidation group in respect of tax amounts.
-The tax funding arrangements require payments to/from the head entity to the current tax liability/(asset) assumed by the head entity and any tax-loss deferred tax asset assumed by the head entity, resulting in the head entity recognising an inter-entity receivable/(payable) equal in amount to the tax liability/(asset) assumed.
-The inter-entity receivables/(payables) are at call.
+The tax funding arrangements require payments to/from the head entity to the current tax liability/(asset) assumed by the head entity and any tax-loss deferred tax asset assumed by the head entity, resulting in the head entity receivable/(payable) equal in amount to the tax liability/(asset) assumed.
+The inter-entity receivables/(payable) are at call.